Parent PLUS Loans: Alternatives to Consider

 The major drawback of a college education can be summed up in one word – debt.
 With in-state public colleges averaging over $24,000 per year, families are left fighting each other or drowning in a sea of information to find the best remaining option that won’t result in so much debt.

-Parent PLUS Loans can be a great option to access funds when traditional student loans are not enough to cover college expenses, but they can also be expensive.
+Parent student loans can be a great option to access funds when traditional student loans are not enough to cover college expenses, but they can also be expensive.
 Consider the following about Parent PLUS Loans and their alternatives before making a college funding decision.

 Why You May Want to Take Out Parent PLUS Loans